List of generation V Pokémon

 The fifth generation (Generation V) of the Pokémon franchise features 156 fictional species of creatures introduced to the core video game series in the 2010 Nintendo DS games Pokémon Black and White.
 Some Pokémon in this generation were introduced in animated adaptations of the franchise before Black and White.

 The following list details the 156 Pokémon of Generation V in order of their National Pokédex number.
-The first Pokémon, Victini, is number 494 and the last, Genesect, is number 649.
+The first Pokémon, Victini, is #494 and the last, Genesect, is #649.
 In total, this generation added the most unique Pokémon of any generation.
 Alternate forms that result in type changes are included for convenience.
 Mega evolutions and regional forms are included on the pages for the generation in which they were introduced.

+Design and development

+Pokémon are a species of fictional creatures created for the Pokémon media franchise.
+Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
+In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
+Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
+Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
+A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.